kas-lab/suave/README.md

 ```
 sim_vehicle.py -L RATBeach -v ArduSub  --model=JSON --console
 ```
+Configuring SUAVE:
+SUAVE has a number of parameters that may be of interest when running experiments with its missions, such as the time limit of a time constrained mission or the frequency of thruster failure.
+These can be found in the [mission_config.yaml](https://github.com/kas-lab/suave/blob/main/suave_missions/config/mission_config.yaml) file.
+TODO: explain whether you need to rebuild or not after changing them.

 Start the simulation:
 Note: You should make sure to source the install before running ros2 commands.
 If you are using the dockerized version this is already done for you, therefore sourcing the workspace is not necessary.